 - We can provide full support and troubleshooting during business hours with eClass quizzes

 Here are the forms of support that the Office of Digital Learning and Instructional Design Services CANNOT provide:

 - We cannot provide support for third-party testing software

 - We cannot provide support for personal computers/devices

 - We cannot loan computers or devices to students

 - We cannot administer synchronous quizzes for an instructor, or be physically present during an exam

-- We cannot create quizzes for instructors after initial training and support
+- We cannot create eClass quizzes for instructors after initial training and support

 Providing Testing Accommodations for Students with Disabilities

-If an instructor offers online quizzes via Moodle/eClass and has one or more students that receive testing accommodations, he or she should consult with the Office of Online Learning and the Office of Disability Services to ensure that the student will receive those accommodations.
+If an instructor offers online quizzes via Moodle/eClass and has one or more students that receive testing accommodations, he or she should consult with the Office of Digital Learning and Instructional Design Services and the Office of Disability Services to ensure that the student will receive those accommodations.